r-manimaran/grafana-sso-keycloak/README.md

 - This information are pass from Keycloak to grafana.
 Grafana will use the userinfo endpoint in keycloak to get the details.

 - Click the profile link to vie the full profile information.

 ![alt text](images/image-20.png)

-- By default it will map the logged in user to Viewer role.
+- By default it will map the logged in user to Viewer role. (because of the setting in the grafana.ini file)

 ![alt text](images/image-21.png)